Glossary term

 DIN DKE SPEC 99100:2025-02 — Requirements for data attributes of the battery passport

-DIN DKE SPEC 99100 treats battery batch as battery-passport implementation context for grouping batteries by shared production characteristics and data attributes.
+DIN DKE SPEC 99100 treats battery batch as non-verbatim battery-passport implementation context for grouping batteries by shared production characteristics and data attributes.

-Implementation-context summary only; not a verbatim DIN definition.
-This is a copyrighted standard, so Minespider should use it as standards context rather than republishing the standard text.
+Non-verbatim implementation-context summary only; not a verbatim DIN definition.
+DIN DKE SPEC 99100 is a copyrighted standard, so this page uses it as implementation context rather than republishing the standard text.

 Reference: Section 3.3